-In 2011 highly skilled academic cellist Valters Puce (Latvia) decided to establish a new band DAGAMBA.
-He invited his childhood friend, also a cellist, Antons Trocjuks (Russia, Ukraine) to join the band.
-After few years of experimenting with different styles of music and instruments, in 2014, they met percussionist Hamidreza Rahbaralam (Iran) and pianist Dainis Tenis (Lithuania) and started to play together.
-Later in 2016 for the first time DAGAMBA performed in their current line‑up, shortly after drummer Arturs Jermaks (Latvia) had joined them.
+In 2011 highly skilled academic cellist Valters Puce decided to establish a new band DAGAMBA.
+He invited his childhood friend, also a cellist, Antons Trocjuks to join the band.
+After few years of experimenting with different styles of music and instruments, in 2014, they met pianist Dainis Tenis and started to play together.
+In 2016, drummer Artūrs Jermaks joined the group.
+The newest member of the group, double bass player Alise Broka, joined in 2020.

 DAGAMBA fuses musical cultures to form a unique and powerful sound.
 Exploring previously unchartered musical territory, they create a vivid and dynamic performance.
 Their music, arranged by Valters Puce and Dainis Tenis, is equally impressive both when playing Beethoven and rocking out to Led Zeppelin.
 Their performance is a mix of world, rock, pop and classical music.